TheRoboticsClub/gsoc2021-Chandan_Kumar/docs/_posts/2021-08-21-GSoC'21-summary.md

     Steps taken to resolve this issue:
     - **Added libgazebo_ros_moveit_planning_scene from a git repo** : In [this](https://github.com/ros-simulation/gazebo_ros_pkgs/pull/713) pull request, the libgazebo_ros_moveit_planning_scene was integrated in kinetic devel, so I tried to add the same plugin to our workspace.
 This error was resolved but it came with some other errors(Refer week 10 blog).

-### Future Works

-- Migrate exercise to RADI 3
-- Integrate RQT window in the exercise

 ### Simulation

 [Demo video of the progress](https://youtu.be/BKCUI70vJnc)

+## Future Works

+- Migrate the exercise to RADI 3
+- Integrate RQT window in the exercise
+- The user can stop the simulation at any moment by using the Stop button in the web-templates.
+However, grasp APIs are being called in some of the exercises due to which the simulation will only end after the picking/placing operation is done.
+This may be regarded one of the future versions' enhancements where the simulation will cease as soon as we press the stop button (This may be achived using threading).